MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Benchmarking Translation Systems

 \subsection{Results of automatic evaluation}

-The performances of all the MT systems across the 3 datasets are presented in Table~\ref{tab:MILPaC_MT_all_Scores}.\footnote{All experiments were conducted on a machine having 2 x NVIDIA Tesla P100 16GB GPU.} Note that the Davinci-003 and GPT-3.5T-Inst have a maximum bound on the number of tokens (as stated earlier).
+Table~\ref{tab:MILPaC_MT_all_Scores_Part_1} shows the performances of all the MT systems across the 3 datasets of \corpus{} for the languages Bengali (BN), Hindi (HI), Tamil (TA), and Marathi (MR).
+Table~\ref{tab:MILPaC_MT_all_Scores_Part_2} shows the performances of all the MT systems over \IPdataset{} and \Actsdataset{} for the languages Telugu (TE), Malayalam (ML), Punjabi (PA), Oriya (OR), and Gujarati (GU) (since \CCIdataset{} does not have these languages).\footnote{All experiments were conducted on a machine having 2 x NVIDIA Tesla P100 16GB GPU.}

+Note that the Davinci-003 and GPT-3.5T-Inst have a maximum bound on the number of tokens (as stated earlier).
 Hence, out of the 1,460 EN-IN pairs in the \CCIdataset{} dataset, the 77 longest text units could not be fed into the Davinci-003 and GPT-3.5T-Inst models in their entirety (these include 19 text units in BN, 15 in HI, 31 in TA, and 12 in MR).
 One option was to break these long text units into chunks and then translate chunk-wise, but we preferred not to translate chunk-wise in order to get a fair comparison with other models.
 Hence, the 77 longest text units were not considered while evaluating Davinci-003 and GPT-3.5T-Inst models over the \CCIdataset{} dataset.
 For all other MT systems, the values reported are averaged over all text-pairs in each dataset.

 We find that no single model performs the best in all scenarios.
 MSFT, GOOG, and IndicTrans are the 3 best models that generally perform the best in most scenarios.
 It can be noted that the same trend was observed by \citep{ramesh2021samanantar} for Indian non-legal text, i.e., IndicTrans, GOOG, and MSFT outperform mBART-50 and OPUS.
 A notable exception is that NLLB performs the best for EN-OR translation, possibly because Oriya is a resource-poor language that NLLB is specially designed to handle.